A cutting-edge calibration system for telescope spectrographs

 Similarly, we can use this electron-jumping regularity to tell us where to place the known dot in our FPI frequency comb.
 This is where Exoplanets Laser comes in.
 Exoplanets Laser is a high-end, professional-grade laser system built by TOPICA Photonics.
 It can be tuned to emit light at very specific wavelengths between 645 and 655 nanometers.
 Light from the laser is sent through a little container of iodine gas.
 Around the 650-nanometer mark, there are hundreds of wavelengths that cause the iodine atoms’ electrons to jump from their ground states to excited states.
 Using a wavemeter and a technique called Doppler-free spectroscopy, the laser is tuned to emit light at one of these very specific wavelengths.

 The EXPRES spectrograph splits starlight into a range of wavelengths from blue to red.
-Our Exoplanets Laser tuned to a specific wavelength near 650 nanometers corresponds to red light—right in the range of light EXPRES sees—so this is where we'll place the known dot that anchors our frequency comb.
+Our Exoplanets Laser is tuned to a specific wavelength near 650 nanometers corresponding to red light—right in the range of light EXPRES sees—so this is where we'll place the known dot that anchors our frequency comb.
 Once the laser is properly tuned, its light is sent through the FPI.

 Unlike the broad-wavelength white light the FPI uses to generate the rows of dots for our frequency comb, the light from Exoplanets Laser is already tuned to a narrow, super-precise wavelength.
 As a result, the laser light coming through the FPI creates a single, constant dot that won't shift, since we don't expect the fundamental nature of atoms to change anytime soon.
 Once we have this known dot, the FPI's white light is turned on, et voilà!
 We have a perfectly aligned calibration spectrum centered on our known dot—accurate to an almost unfathomable scale.
 Every night, the laser will be tuned to the same, ultra-precise wavelength, giving us a precise calibration system that won't change over time.

 The system we've just described is said to be "single-locked."
 The Exoplanets Laser is locked to the jumping iodine electrons, and the FPI frequency comb is locked to the Exoplanets Laser.
-In early 2015, this single-locked system will be tested using the CHIRON spectrometer (another Yale Exoplanets Group project) on the 1.5-meter telescope at the Cerro Tololo Inter-American Observatory (CTIO) in northern Chile.
+In early 2015, this single-locked system was tested using the CHIRON spectrometer (another Yale Exoplanets Group project) on the 1.5-meter telescope at the Cerro Tololo Inter-American Observatory (CTIO) in northern Chile.

 There's also a more practical reason for using a triple-locked system: EXPRES can record accurate starlight data with just two frequency combs.
-Since observatories tend to be in remote areas (the Discovery Channel Telescope sits on a 7,500-foot mountain peak, 40 miles from Flagstaff, Arizona), it can take days or even weeks to fix faulty equipment.
+Since observatories tend to be in remote areas (the Lowell Discovery Telescope sits on a 7,500-foot mountain peak, 40 miles from Flagstaff, Arizona), it can take days or even weeks to fix faulty equipment.
 With a triple-locked system, the system can continue to operate with two calibration units while the third awaits repairs.